Biblical Archaeology ( Free PDF )

 • From David and Solomon to Nebuchadnezzar and the Babylonians

-• From the silver amulet scroll to the Dead Sea Scroll
+• The journey began with the silver amulet scroll and ended with the Dead Sea Scroll.

 • From Herod the Great to Jesus of Nazareth